kinnay/NintendoClients/README.md

 * **custom/**
     * **server.py:** Shows how to create a simple game server with both an authentication server and a secure server.
     * **server_login.py:** Logs in on a game server and disconnects immediately.
 This can be used to test custom servers.

+### Sponsorship
+Consider becoming a [sponsor](https://github.com/sponsors/kinnay) if you would like to support this project.

+If you become a sponsor, I will be able to spend more time on this project, which will lead to faster updates.
+In addition, you will be given priority for personal support and feature suggestions.